dzvigelsky/warm/README.md

 or
 * Install the code in the /src folder and install it using the [GDS deployment procedures](https://developers.google.com/datastudio/connector/deploy).

-## Deploy a Community Connector for personal use
+## Install a copy of Wild Apricot Reports Manager personal use and improvement

 1. Visit [Google Apps Script](https://script.google.com/) and create a new project.